 Chemed (CHE) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the operator of the Roto-Rooter plumbing service and Vitas Healthcare hospices had lost 1.98% over the past month.
+This has lagged the Medical sector's loss of 0.05% and the S&P 500's gain of 2.08% in that time.

-Wall Street will be looking for positivity from CHE as it approaches its next earnings report date.
+CHE will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect CHE to post earnings of $3.79 per share.
 This would mark year-over-year growth of 12.8%.
-Our most recent consensus estimate is calling for quarterly revenue of $509.33 million, up 7.55% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $509.33 million, up 7.55% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $16.43 per share and revenue of $2.11 billion, which would represent changes of +17.78% and +8.78%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for CHE.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 CHE is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that CHE currently has a PEG ratio of 2.76.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Medical - Outpatient and Home Healthcare stocks are, on average, holding a PEG ratio of 2.64 based on yesterday's closing prices.
+It is also worth noting that CHE currently has a PEG ratio of 2.85.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Outpatient and Home Healthcare industry currently had an average PEG ratio of 2.75 as of yesterday's close.

 The Medical - Outpatient and Home Healthcare industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.